What is the Homecoming Project?

 Are there similar models currently in existence?

 The Homecoming Project is the first of its kind.
-Currently there is no other model that subsidizes existing and underutilized living spaces specifically for people re-entering communities post-release from prison.
+There is no other model that subsidizes the use of existing and underutilized living spaces specifically for people coming home from prison.

 How long will a participant be placed in a host’s home?